 Instead of just giving clients more empty boxes to fill, analyze their experiences without disrupting them, consult them in an informed way, and discuss your findings and plans with them.
 Why?
 Because they are inundated with requests for feedback and it results in a poor experience for them and incomplete business intelligence for the asset manager.
 This article explains how you can alleviate clients’ survey fatigue with behavioral benchmarking.

-Welcome back to our blog series on what you (the asset manager) can do with the new benchmark of client behavior and, conversely, why you cannot do without it.
+Welcome back to our blog series on what you (the asset manager) can do with the Behavioral Benchmark.

-Over the series, we will explore how you can use behavioral benchmarking to complete your business intelligence, cater for behavioral differences, manage and improve the different aspects of your client journeys, differentiate your distribution strategies, and alleviate clients’ survey fatigue.
+Across five articles, we explore how you can now dollarize asset management business intelligence, cater for regional differences in behavior, make science-based improvements to your client journeys, connect your distribution strategies, and alleviate clients’ survey fatigue.

 Widespread survey fatigue